Camp Massad (Manitoba)

 Camp Massad of Manitoba (מַחֲנֶה מַסָד, translit.
-Maḥaneh Massad) is a Jewish and Zionist summer camp located north of Winnipeg Beach, Manitoba, in the Interlake Region near Winnipeg.
+Maḥaneh Massad) is a Jewish summer camp located north of Winnipeg Beach, Manitoba, in the Interlake Region near Winnipeg.
 It is the only Hebrew immersion camp in Western Canada.

 The camp attracts campers from Winnipeg, other parts of Canada and various cities in the United States.
 Camp Massad is a registered charity and an accredited member of the Manitoba Camping Association.

 History

 The camp was founded in 1953 by members of Habonim under the leadership of Soody Kleiman, supported by the Keren Hatarbut.
 Eddie Yuditsky, principal of the Winnipeg Hebrew School, served as Massad's first director and Leona Billinkoff as the first 'camp mother' (a position she would keep until 1978).
 The camp was officially incorporated as a branch of the Hebrew Camps Massad of Canada, Massad Gimmel, in 1962.

 The Hebrew Congregation of Winnipeg Beach synagogue, founded in 1950, moved to the site of Camp Massad in 1998.